 How Long to Smoke a Whole Chicken

-If you’re cooking your chicken whole, I recommend 45 minutes per pound.
-If you want to spatchcock or split your chickens into halves (like I did in THIS RECIPE) you can shorted your cooking time to 35 minutes per pound.
+If you’re cooking your chicken whole, I recommend smoking the chicken for 45 minutes per pound.
+If you want to spatchcock or split your chickens into halves (like I did in this recipe for Smoked Chicken) you can shorten your cooking time to 35 minutes per pound.

-Whiskey Peach Smoked Pulled Chicken Recipe
+Whiskey Peach Smoked Pulled Chicken

 - 1 3-4 pound whole chicken